jtrim/messenger-api/README.md

       APIs (notably, the `:include` option, which can help with performance by reducing payload size).

       As an aside, I think this file has the most room for improvement.
-It's doing some clever things, isn't the most readable, and it has no unit tests.
+It's doing some clever things, isn't the most readable, and despite being of critical importance to the entire API, it has no unit tests.
+This file poses the highest risk to change, so this would be the first place I would start with backfilling tests.
   - **message_serializer.rb**
     - The serializer responsible for building the JSON payload for the messages API.
   - user_serializer.rb